HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ## Applications of Matrices: Data Encryption

-Another common application of matrix algebra is in the cyber security domain where data can be structured in a matrix and encryption algorithms are used to generate a new matrix with encrypted data.
+Another common application of matrix algebra is in the cyber security domain.
+Data can be structured in a matrix and encryption algorithms are used to generate a new matrix with encrypted data.
 After the data are transferred, decryption algorithms are used to recover the original data from the encrypted matrix.
-To show how this is done, we present an encryption technique that is based on matrix multiplication to generate an encrypted matrix.
+To show how this is done, we present an encryption technique that is based on matrix multiplication to encrypt data.
 While this algorithm is primitive and is not suited for real-world applications, it does show the importance of matrices in the cyber security field.

 In order to see how this works, we will first define the encryption matrix **E** which is a square matrix consisting of random numbers and the corresponding decryption matrix **D** which is simply the inverse of **E**.
-Using **E** to encrypt something and **D** to decrypt takes advantage of the property **D** **E** = **I**.
+Using **E** and **D** to encrypt and decrypt something takes advantage of the property **D** **E** = **I**.
 To encrypt a matrix **x**, we generate matrix **y** by left-multiplying **E**.
-To recover the original matrix **x** we left-multiply **y** by **D**.
+To recover the original matrix **x**, we left-multiply **y** by **D**.

 ![Decryption](y_matrix.png "Decryption")
 ![Encryption](x_matrix.png "Encryption")

 Suppose we wish to encrypt the string "*hello world*".
-We must first define **E** and **D**:
+We must first define encryption matrix **E** and decryption matrix **D**:

 ![Encryption Key](encryption_key.png "Encryption Key")
 ![Decryption Key](decryption_key.png "Decryption Key")